dstndstn/ch_frb_io/README.md

     aligned loads/stores, but this would impose pointer alignment requirements on callers of assembled_chunk::decode().

+  - Currently, we have to run `test-network-streams.cpp` at very low throughput (0.1 Gbps) to avoid dropping packets.
+This means that the unit tests take about an hour to run, which isn't really a problem, but is indicative of deeper performance problems?
+It would be nice to understand where the bottleneck is.

-  - It would be great to switch from pthreads to C++11 threads.
-(The C++11 API is much nicer but I'm not sure that code written using pthreads and C++11 threads can interoperate.
-If not, then we have to make the switch in many libraries at once!)
+  - It would be great to switch from pthreads to C++11 threads, which are much nicer!
+    However, there are some things to check.
+First, we want to make sure that the C++11 API supports low-level things like setting the scheduling affinity and priority of a thread.
+Second, I'm not sure if C++11 threads and pthreads can interoperate.
+If not, then we have to make the switch in many libraries at once!

   - Nuisance issue: if a chime_network_stream is constructed from python, then it doesn't respond to control-C (not sure if this is a 'ch_frb_io' loose end, or an 'rf_pipelines' loose end).

-  - We'll probably want a member function of intensity_network_stream which pins the network and assembler threads to specific cores.

   - Open-ended item: there are lots of things that can go wrong in a realtime system, such as temporary network failures, and threads running slow so that ring buffers